MicrosoftDocs/windows-itpro-docs/windows/configuration/customize-taskbar-windows-11.md

 ## Use Group Policy or MDM to create and deploy a taskbar policy

-Now that you have the XML file with your customized task bar, you're ready to deploy it to devices in your organization.
+Now that you have the XML file with your customized taskbar, you're ready to deploy it to devices in your organization.
 You can deploy your taskbar XML file using Group Policy, or using an MDM provider, like Microsoft Intune.

 This section shows you how to deploy the XML both ways.